KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Layout.md

 The most flexible way to generate a keyboard layout is with a ``KeyboardLayoutProvider``.
 KeyboardKit will by default create a ``StandardKeyboardLayoutProvider`` and apply it to ``KeyboardInputViewController/keyboardLayoutProvider`` when it's initialized.
 You can replace this provider with a custom one if you want to.

 The ``StandardKeyboardLayoutProvider`` is initialized with an ``InputSetProvider``, which makes it possible to vary the input set while keeping the surrounding keys intact.
-It uses iPhone and iPad-specific providers to generate device-specific layouts.
+It uses an ``iPhoneKeyboardLayoutProvider`` and an ``iPadKeyboardLayoutProvider`` to generate device-specific layouts.